 Truck Accident Resources

-There are also different safety standards and licensing requirements for commercial truck drivers.
+There are also different safety standards, licensing requirements, and maintenance/maintenance record requirements for commercial truck drivers.
 For example, commercial DUI regulations set the maximum legal blood-alcohol concentration (BAC) at 0.04 percent, which is half the legal limit for casual drivers.

 If you are injured in an accident involving a commercial truck, make sure you do some research into the trucking company and driver before meeting with your attorney.
-Never admit guilt or liability for a truck accident and don't sign any waivers or liability release forms until you have had a chance to speak with an attorney.
+Never admit guilt or liability for a truck accident.
+Don't sign any waivers or liability release forms until you have had a chance to speak with an attorney.

 Truck Accident Resources